 It is crucial for you to try and put a positive spin on the unknown and use what we already know to your advantage.
 For example, if you own a hardware store, we know that digital is on the rise and that people like to shop online.
 Why not start an online shop?
 This could expand your consumer base while setting you up for the future.

 Ashira Prossack suggests thinking about where you want to be in five years and then figuring out your steps on how to get there.
 These steps would be an excellent way to train your mind to think ahead.

 Have an Online Presence

-Expanding on the example of how you could prepare by being open to the changes coming, make sure that you have an online presence.
-Use the free social media tools that are available to us to market your brand or yourself (LinkedIn is an excellent example of this).
+Expanding on the example of how you could prepare by being open to the changes that are coming, make sure that you have an online presence.
+Use the free social media tools that are available to you to market your brand or yourself (LinkedIn is an excellent example of this).
 A website for your store or brand is never a bad idea as customers are then able to understand your offering before visiting your premises.
-Encourage customers to write reviews for you online.
-Peer to peer recommendations aid the sales process a significant amount.
+Encourage customers to write reviews online.
+Peer-to-peer recommendations boost the sales process.

 At the same time, clean up your digital profile.
-Devan Ciccarelli mentions that Googling yourself is never a bad idea and that getting rid of content that makes you look unprofessional is an even better one.
+Devan Ciccarelli mentions that Googling yourself is never a bad idea and that getting rid of content that makes you look unprofessional is highly advisable.

 Network, Network, Network